Shahadath-Rifat/movies-ticket/README.md

 ## Welcome

-Hello there, this is a fast-typing game where your typing skills will be tested.
+Hello there, this is a Demo website for buying movie tickets.
 So, Buckle up and lets goooo.

 ### Demo